shreyasskasetty/QuickMind/README.md

      ```
      cp .env.example > .env
      ```
-   - Make sure you go to Tavily and get an API key and export it in the terminal before running the backend.
+   - Make sure you export the Google API Key and CSE ID in the terminal before running the backend.
-   - Use the following command to export Tavily API key(This is the only exception since it is not loaded with normal .env file)
+   - Use the following command to export Google Search API key(This is the only exception since it is not loaded with normal .env file using dotenvs.
+Other api keys will be loaded.)
       ```
-       export TAVILY_API_KEY=your-api-key
+       GOOGLE_CSE_ID=your-custom-search-engine-id
+       GOOGLE_API_KEY=your-composio-key
       ```
+   - To get the above API key and Custom Search Engine ID visit https://console.cloud.google.com/apis/ and https://programmablesearchengine.google.com/controlpanel/all respectively
    - Also make sure to look at other API keys needed for the backend to run, which can be found in env.example
       ```
         # ------------------LangSmith tracing------------------
-        LANGCHAIN_API_KEY=
+        LANGCHAIN_API_KEY=your-langchain-api-key
         LANGCHAIN_CALLBACKS_BACKGROUND=true
         LANGCHAIN_TRACING_V2=false
         LANGCHAIN_ENDPOINT="https://api.smith.langchain.com"
         LANGCHAIN_PROJECT="your-project-name"
         # -------------------Tools & Model API KEYS----------------------------------
         OPENAI_API_KEY=your-openai-api-key
-        TAVILY_API_KEY=your-tavily-api-key
+        GOOGLE_CSE_ID=your-custom-search-engine-id
+        GOOGLE_API_KEY=your-google-search-api-key
         COMPOSIO_API_KEY=your-composio-key
       ```
     - visit: https://app.composio.dev/ and login to get your API key
-    - visit: https://tavily.com/ and login to get your API key
+    - visit: https://console.cloud.google.com/apis/dashboard and login to get your API key for google search
+    - visit: https://programmablesearchengine.google.com/controlpanel/all to get your CSE ID
     - visit: https://platform.openai.com/ and login to get your openai API key
     - visit: https://smith.langchain.com/ and login to get your lanchain API key. (visit settings to find the api key generator)